Archdiocese inters remains of hundreds of unknown crime victims

 Ministry supports funeral services of dioceses around the country, allowing cremated remains to be buried without charge.

-The FBI has turned to the Archdiocese of Detroit for help – not in solving a crime, but in giving a proper burial to hundreds of crime victims.
+The FBI has turned to the Archdiocese of Detroit for help – not in solving a crime, but in giving a proper burial to

-Some 480 sets of cremains, or cremated remains, that the Bureau was holding onto for some time were interred on All Souls Day by the archdiocese’s cemetery office.
+Some 480 sets of cremains, or cremated remains, that the Bureau was holding onto for some time were interred on All Souls Da

 “These are all remains they’ve not been able to find family members for,” said Robert Seelig, whose organization, Catholic Funeral and Cemetery Services, supports the funeral services of many dioceses and archdioceses around the country, including Detroit.
 “These are either John Doe or Jane Doe type cases, or cold cases of someone who was murdered and they had the remains, and the remains were cremated.”

-Catholic Funeral and Cemetery Services, or CFCS, offers several mission services as a way of promoting a Christian vision of respect for the dead.
-One of those services is known as the All Souls Remembrance Program.
+Catholic Funeral and Cemetery Services, or CFCS, offers several mission services as a way of promoting a Christian vision of re

 “We offer families the ability to inter cremated remains of a loved one at no charge,” Seelig explained.
 “The thought behind that program was that as families choose cremation, what statistics show is that only 25% of cremated remains are placed in a cemetery; 75% either go home or get scattered, and we believe the majority of them go home.”